Middle East Respiratory Syndrome (MERS CoV)

 - Breathing difficulties.

 No vaccine or specific treatment is currently available.
-Treatment is supportive and based on the patient’s clinical condition.
+Treatment is supportive in hospital and intensive care facilities may be needed.

-The risk associated with MERS-CoV to the general UK population remains extremely low.
-The risk to travellers to the Middle East remains very low.
+The risk to travellers to the Middle East is very low.

-Travellers to the Middle East or other countries reporting cases (check individual country pages on fitfortravel) are advised to:
+Travellers to the Middle East or other countries reporting cases (check individual country pages) are advised to:

 - Avoid close contact with people suffering from respiratory infections.

-- Adhere to respiratory hygiene measures if acute respiratory illness develops- maintain distance, cover coughs and sneezes with disposable tissues or clothing, and wash hands after disposing of tissues or coughing.
+- People with symptoms of acute respiratory infection should practice respiratory hygiene (maintain distance, cover coughs and sneezes with disposable tissues or clothing, and wash hands) to reduce the spread of infection